uwetom/animation_worksheets/blend_shapes.md

 #### Duplicate the model

+First we need to make copies which we can then edit to

-Select the entire character group
+Select the **body** mesh in the Outliner.

 ![](images/select_body.png)